-This document describes the processing of samples for the TIS soil archive after they are received at NEON headquarters.
-A description of how soil samples for the FIU Soil Archive shall be collected in the field is given in AD[01].
-Briefly, independent soil samples (~8 L at field moisture) will be collected from each soil horizon exposed in a single soil pit at each NEON core and relocatable site.
-At most sites, the soil pit will extend 2 m deep or to bedrock, however, it will extend 3 m deep at sites with permafrost.
+This document describes the processing of samples for the TIS Soil Archive after they are received at NEON headquarters.
+A description of how soil samples for the TIS Soil Archive shall be collected in the field is given in AD[01].
+Briefly, independent soil samples (~12 L mineral soil or ~36 L organic soil at field moisture) will be collected from each soil horizon exposed in a single soil pit at each NEON core and relocatable site.
+At most sites, the soil pit will extend 2 m deep or to bedrock; however, it will extend 3 m deep at sites with permafrost.
 Because only one soil sample will be archived per soil horizon at each site, the TIS Soil Archive will be useful for regional and continental scale studies, but not local scale studies due to the lack of spatial sampling at that local-scale.
 The archived samples will be suitable for a range of physical and chemical analyses, but will typically not be suitable for assessments of soil biology or structure.